marcusshepp/dollars/README.md

 - purchase w different name btn
 - refresh should also refresh the catagory filters
 - click attr to see more text
+- filter by cata btn
+- filter by search btn